Online CADC Training and Education Programs

 Colleges and Universities

-University programs in public health, behavioral health, psychology and/or social work frequently have courses and programs that address alcohol and drug dependency issues.
-Some courses are available online.
-Though uncommon, some bachelor's degrees and graduate certificates in addiction counseling that meet national certification requirements are available entirely online.
-However, programs may require clinical training in addition to online coursework.
+University certificate and degree programs in public health, behavioral health, psychology and/or social work frequently have courses that address alcohol and drug dependency issues.
+Most of these programs are offered at the graduate level.
+Programs may be offered as hybrid programs, which combine on-campus and online learning.
+Though uncommon, some bachelor's degree programs in addiction counseling that meet national certification requirements are also available partially online.

 Related to Online CADC Training and Education Programs

 - Recently Updated

 Counselors work in a variety of fields to give aid and direction to people in need of guidance.
 Whether the field is disaster...